-This module will introduce students to the key concepts of managing people, involving an examination of organisational, human resource management and industrial relations theory.
-This will be achieved through relating relevant theory to practical people and organisational management issues.
-The main topics of study are as follows: The theory of strategic HRM; Strategic HRM and Business Strategy; Strategic HRM and Organisational Performance; Strategic employee involvement and participation; HRM in the public sector; HRM in Small and Medium Enterprises; HRM in the voluntary sector; Strategic HRM in the international context.
-Field of Specialization: Management & Human Development
+This module will introduce students to the key concepts of managing people, involving an examination of organizational, human resource management and industrial relations theory.
+This will be achieved through relating relevant theory to practical people and organizational management issues.
+The main topics of study are as follows: The theory of strategic HRM; Strategic HRM and Business Strategy; Strategic HRM and Organizational Performance; Strategic employee involvement and participation; HRM in the public sector; HRM in Small and Medium Enterprises; HRM in the voluntary sector.

+Strategic HRM in the international context.

-2163 Entrepreneurship & Innovation Manageme
+2163 Entrepreneurship & Innovation Management

 This course helps the students understand what it means to be an Entrepreneur.
 Students are taught about making feasibility studies and understanding the market needs for starting a business.
 Students are also taught how to understand and utilize the business model canvas Additionally, student internalize the concept of being a social entrepreneur that adds value to the community.
 Entrepreneurship is explained as a method of society development and way to immerse oneself in the surrounding community.
-Field of Specialization: Management & Human Development

-التسويق الالكتروني E-Marketing
+2164 E-Marketing

 This course introduces students to utilizing the internet and electronics in enhancing their marketing strategies.
 The usefulness of social media and e-word of mouth are emphasized in this course.
 Furthermore, the concepts of networking and using social media in Marketing are highlighted.
-Field of Specialization: Marketing